-Most campsites have toilet facilities these days but there are number of sites in National Parks and conservation areas that do not.
+Most campsites have toilet facilities these days but there are a number of sites in National Parks and conservation areas that do not.
 However, having your own campervan toilet facility with you negates having to find the loo in pitch black or when it’s raining.

+Another option for the cassette type toilet is to install a SOG system.
 A SOG toilet negates the need to purchase and use chemicals in a cassette toilet and is better for the environment.
 A SOG works using a fan that draws air into the cassette when the toilet valve is activated.
 Normal toilet paper can be used and it is said that there is less smell when emptying the waste from a SOG system.

 Read more about the Sog in our blog ‘An Odourless Bog thanks to Sog’

 Flushing toilets are now available for campervans and motorhomes.
 These are more suitable for larger motorhomes or campervans as they require a holding tank for the toilet waste (black waste).

 The water for the flush comes from the main fresh water tank on the campervan.
 Therefore, you may require a larger water tank.

 The waste is flushed into a holding tank situated directly under the toilet.
 These work the same as a domestic toilet.
 Pedal or electric flush versions are available.

 When the flush is engaged the waste is pulled from the bowl using a stored vacuum and is transported to a holding tank.
 This system can also incorporate a macerating vacuum pump to reduce the mass to a slurry.
 This system allows for the toilet and the tank to be positioned away from each other.
 Less water is used with this system.